Skip to content

 Agents

 Agents are the core of DjinnBot.
 Each agent is a specialized AI persona with its own identity, expertise, memory, and tools.
-They’re not generic LLM wrappers — they’re characters with opinions and domain knowledge.
+They’re not generic LLM wrappers — they’re characters with opinions, domain knowledge, and the ability to coordinate with each other autonomously.

 Agent Files